 Why aren’t there office/productivity applications installed in each environment?

 The purpose of each VCL environment is to provide someone access to an application or group of applications that the person wouldn’t have access to already.
 There are many Office/Productivity Suites available that can be installed on each user’s machine that will be used to connect to the VCL system.
 OpenOffice is available for free and is compatible with Microsoft Office.

 Applications I accessed via VCL are running very slowly.

 The technologies employed in VCL to provide applications remotely are fairly network intensive.
-It is recommended that a Cable/DSL connection be used.
+It is recommended to have at least a 1 to 2 Mbps Internet connection.

 Files & Data

 What happens if I leave my work on the VCL machine?